-Located on the corner of LBJ and University drives, the Alumni House is one of the oldest buildings on the Texas State campus.
+Located on the corner of LBJ and University drive, the Alumni House is one of the oldest buildings on the Texas State campus.
 The Victorian-style home was built in 1896 by German craftsman Charles Sinz for the Beverly Hutchison family.

 In the 1920s, R.E.
 Lola Miller, then owner of the house, rented rooms to Texas State students.
 Among these students was future U.S. President Lyndon Baines Johnson, who lived in the house for about two semesters.

 The home was relocated from its original location in San Marcos to the Texas State campus sometime in the 1940s-50s.

 The San Marcos Urban Renewal Agency recommended the building be used by the Texas State Alumni Association in 1966.
 Two years later, the Alumni House was formally dedicated by then President Johnson.

 The Office of Alumni Relations and the Alumni Association are currently housed in the former Miller boarding house.
 It features a display of Johnson memorabilia and furnishings from his student days at Texas State.
 Additions to the house furnishings are the actual desk and chair used by President Johnson to sign the Higher Education Act in 1965.